 - Pizza Pompia (Mehadrin)

-Located close to the bars on Midrochov Ben Shetach, Pizza Pompia is perfect for pre-drinks dinner or late-night snack with friends.
+Located close to the bars on Midrochov Ben Shetach, Pizza Pompia is perfect for pre-drinks dinner or a late-night snack with friends.
 There are a few tables inside and outside, but it has a very chilled setting and is not a proper restaurant.
 The pizza base has a wide crust and thin base.
 I tried the macaroni cheese pizza with mushrooms and truffle oil, which made it extra delicious.
 The pizza base was a bit too thin in the middle to hold the pasta, but the taste was great and the crust was crispy and doughy.

 Pizza Pompia, 3 Shimon Ben Shetach Street, 02 509 5245, – it is possible the store has closed.

 - P2 (Not Kosher)

 P2 serves Italian thin-crust pizza in the heart of Jerusalem and they also have gluten-free pizza.
 Other interesting dishes include panzanella salad, calzone and gnocchi.
 The P2 English menu is available on their website, and every dish can be ordered as a vegan or gluten-free option for no extra charge.
 They recently started delivering to most of Jerusalem.

 P2, 36 Keren Hayesod Street, 02 563 5555.
 The restaurant is open on shabbat but they do not deliver.